-The reporting currency of the Company is United States Dollars ("US\$") and the accompanying financial statements have been expressed in US\$.
+The reporting currency of the Company is United States Dollars ("US\$") and the accompanying consolidated financial statements have been expressed in US\$.
 The Company's subsidiary in Malaysia conducts its businesses and maintains its books and record in the local currency, Malaysian Ringgit ("MYR" or "RM"), as its functional currency.

-In general, for consolidation purposes, assets and liabilities of its subsidiaries whose functional currency is not US\$ are translated into US\$, in accordance with ASC Topic 830-30, "Translation of Financial Statement", using the exchange rate on the balance sheet date.
+In general, for consolidation purposes, assets and liabilities of its subsidiary whose functional currency is not US\$ are translated into US\$, in accordance with ASC Topic 830-30, "Translation of Financial Statement", using the exchange rate on the balance sheet date.
 Revenues and expenses are translated at average rates prevailing during the period.
-The gains and losses resulting from translation of financial statements of foreign subsidiary are recorded as a separate component of accumulated other comprehensive loss within the statements of stockholders' equity.
-Cash flows are also translated at average translation rates for the periods, therefore, amounts reported on the statement of cash flows will not necessarily agree with changes in the corresponding balances on the consolidated balance sheets.
+The gains and losses resulting from translation of financial statements of foreign subsidiary are recorded as a separate component of accumulated other comprehensive gain or loss within the consolidated statements of changes in stockholders' equity.
+Cash flows are also translated at average translation rates for the periods, therefore, amounts reported on the consolidated statement of cash flows will not necessarily agree with changes in the corresponding balances on the consolidated balance sheets.